Benchmarking Unlearning for Vision Transformers: Results and Analyses

 For these experiments, $D_f$ comprises 3,000 examples, divided into $M=3$ partitions of $N = 1,000$ examples each, representing the lowest, medium and highest proxy values.
-We apply each algorithm unlearning in the order of low → medium → high memorization, using memorization-proxy values.
+We apply each unlearning algorithm in the order of low → medium → high memorization, using memorization-proxy values.
 All results are averaged over three runs and we also present 95\% confidence intervals.

-Given that pre-trained transformer models have lower memorization, we anticipated that $\theta_r$ might already perform well on $D_f$.
+Given that pretrained transformer models have lower memorization, we anticipated that $\theta_r$ might already perform well on $D_f$.
 To establish a baseline for comparison, we calculated ToW and ToW-MIA parametrized by $(\theta_o, \theta_r, D_f, D_r, D_{test})$ denoted as ``Original''.
 This baseline indicates the performance we would achieve without applying any unlearning algorithm.
 Hyper-parameters for all algorithms are detailed in Appendix \ref{app:unlearn_hyper}.

-\textbf{How do different MU approaches perform on VTs?} Figures \ref{fig:cifar100_comparison} present unlearning results across both VTs and CIFAR-100 (see Figure \ref{fig:cifar10_unlearning_comparison} and \ref{fig:svhn_unlearning_comparison} in Appendix for results on CIFAR-10 and SVHN).
-Our results show that simple approaches like Fine-tune perform surprisingly well, especially on the simpler SVHN dataset.
-NegGrad+ is consistently strong in all cases, and especially for more complex datasets (CIFAR-100) and outperforms all when paired with Holdout Retraining.
-Notably, NegGrad+ with Holdout Retraining for Swin-T shows even better performance than in ResNets.
-SalUn achieves good ToW scores but struggles with ToW-MIA on more complex datasets (CIFAR-100), though it performs competitively on SVHN.
-From the proxy viewpoint, Holdout Retraining performs excellently compared to Confidence for CIFAR-10/CIFAR-100, while Confidence can match it for the simpler SVHN.
-More detailed data can be found in Table \ref{tab:all_unlearn_metrics}.
+\textbf{How do different MU approaches perform on VTs?} Figure \ref{fig:cifar100_comparison} presents unlearning results across SOTA algorithms on CIFAR-100 (see Figures \ref{fig:cifar10_unlearning_comparison} and \ref{fig:svhn_unlearning_comparison} in Appendix for CIFAR-10 and SVHN).
+Our results show clear family-level trends.
+Fine-tuning-based methods perform strongly on ViT, while gradient-based methods are more effective on Swin-T. Among them, NegGrad+ is consistently strong, especially on more complex datasets (CIFAR-100, and ImageNet-1K in Section \ref{subsec:imagenet_val_results}) and performs best when paired with Holdout Retraining.
+Notably, NegGrad+ with Holdout Retraining on Swin-T even outperforms the corresponding ResNets baselines.
+SalUn achieves good ToW scores but struggles with ToW-MIA on more complex datasets.
+From the proxy viewpoint, Holdout Retraining performs excellently compared to Confidence for CIFAR datasets, while Confidence can match it for the simpler SVHN.
+More detailed results are in Table \ref{tab:all_unlearn_metrics}.

-\textbf{Key Takeaways.} SOTA MU algorithms from CNNs can be equally (if not more) effective for VTs.
-NegGrad+ is the most robust MU method for VTs, while SalUn is vulnerable in ToW-MIA on harder datasets.
+\textbf{Key Takeaways.} CNN-derived MU methods can be equally (if not more) effective for VTs.
+NegGrad+ and L1-Sparse are the most robust MU methods for VTs , while SalUn is vulnerable in ToW-MIA on harder datasets.
 Proxy choice (Holdout Retraining vs. Confidence) further shapes outcomes.